jjodl/cp4i-pot-public/APIC-labs/GraphQL/ReadMe.md

     shippingAddress {
       building
       street
-      state
-      zip
     }
+  creditCard {
+    number
+    expirationDate
   }
 }
+}
 ```
 ![alt text][pic51]

-18\.
+24\.
 This time values are returned without errors.

+While outside of the scope of this lab, you could use the Redaction policy to completely remove or to redact specified fields from the Request body, the Response body, and the activity logs.
+You might find this policy useful for removing or blocking out sensitive data (for example, credit card details) for legal, security, or other reasons.

 ![alt text][pic52]